oroinc/documentation/user_guide/export_import.rst

 - Click :guilabel:`Back` to choose another file or :guilabel:`Import` button to go on with the import

   *"Validation started.
-Please wait"* message will appear.
+Please wait."* message will appear.

-  *"File is successfully imported"* message will appear when the import has finished.
+  *"File is successfully imported."* message will appear when the import has finished.

 Once import is over, the new entity records will appear in the grid.